particle-iot/docs/src/content/integrations/community-integrations/publish-to-google-sheets.md

 ---
-title: AN011 Publish to Google Sheets
+title: Publish to Google Sheets
 layout: commonTwo.hbs
 columns: two
 ---

-# AN011 - Publish to Google sheets
+# Publish to Google sheets

-You can download the files associated with this app note [as a zip file](/assets/files/app-notes/AN011.zip).
+You can download the files associated with this page [as a zip file](/assets/files/app-notes/AN011.zip).

 If you have relatively small amounts of data to store, and don't want to implement a more complex database scheme, using a Google G Suite spreadsheet might be a good solution.
 For more complex or large amounts of data using [Google Cloud Datastore or Firebase](https://github.com/rickkas7/sse-examples) might be more appropriate.
 It's also possible to use a third-party service like IFTTT to save to Google Sheets, but this technique is faster and more reliable.